 Have you or someone you know been the innocent victim of a crime in Miami?
 Did you suffer any injuries?
 If so, you might qualify to receive benefits from the Florida Victim Compensation Fund.

 You’ll need to work with an experienced attorney to get the money you deserve.
-Contact Lavent Law to schedule a free consultation.
+Contact Lavent Law, P.A. to schedule a free consultation.
 Our Miami injury lawyers will review your case and answer any questions you have.
 You have a limited amount of time to act, so call our law firm today.

 - 1 What is the Florida Victim Compensation Fund?